NightlyScientist/spontaneousSpatialSorting/README.md

 Project simulation code can be executed using, for example,

->  python src/scripts/main.py --frame_size 100 --cores 4 --time_step 0.005 --diffusion_constant 0 --max_aspect_ratio 4 4 --initial_type uniform --max_ptcls 100 --equal_division_time --rng_seed 1 --number_experiments 1 --save_path workspace/simulations/ --recompile
+>  python src/scripts/main.py --frame_size 5000 --cores 4 --time_step 0.001 --diffusion_constant 0 --max_aspect_ratio 4 4 --initial_type uniform --max_ptcls 1000 --equal_division_time --rng_seed 1 --number_experiments 1 --save_path workspace/simulations/ --recompile --growth_rate 0.01 0.02

 This will compile the C++ code (in src/base) and execute with the provided options.
 Optionally, the `--recompile` flag will recompile the C++ code before executing.
 Running with mutiple cores is done by settings `--cores` number_of_cores.
-In this example, a population of two species with growth rates {0.01, 0.02} and division lengths {1, 2} is simulated over 2000 cycles with each cycle taking 0.001 time units; data is saved every 5000 cycles.
+In this example code, a population of two species with growth rates {0.01, 0.02} and division lengths {4, 4} is simulated until 1000 cells are generated, with each cycle taking 0.001 time units; data is saved every 5000 cycles.
 Note that if `--number_experiments`, which determines the number of simulations of different seeds to be executed, is larger than 1, simulations will be sent to a slurm scheduler.
 The `--equal_division_time` flag ensures that both populations have the same division time by modifying the growth rate of the second population.

 ## Input configuration
 To see available options that can be set as well as an explanation for each parameter, use